MicrosoftDocs/bot-docs/articles/bot-service-troubleshoot-general-problems.md

 ## Where can I get more help?

 * Search for previously answered questions on [Stack Overflow](https://stackoverflow.com/questions/tagged/botframework), or post your own questions using the `botframework` tag.
-Please note that Stack Overflow has guidelines such as requiring a descriptive title, a complete and concise problem statement, and sufficient details to reproduce your issue.
+Stack Overflow has guidelines such as requiring a descriptive title, a complete and concise problem statement, and sufficient details to reproduce your issue.
 Feature requests or overly broad questions are off-topic; new users should visit the [Stack Overflow Help Center](https://stackoverflow.com/help/how-to-ask) for more details.
 * Consult [BotBuilder issues](https://github.com/Microsoft/BotBuilder/issues) in GitHub for information about known issues with the Bot Framework SDK, or to report a new issue.
 * The BotBuilder community discussion on [Gitter](https://gitter.im/Microsoft/BotBuilder).